-Coronavirus is the word on everybody’s lips in all corners of the world right now, along with ‘Physical Distancing’ and ‘Self Isolation’ the 2 phrases we have become all too familiar with in recent weeks.
+Coronavirus is the word on everybody’s lips in all corners of the world right now, along with ‘Physical Distancing’ and ‘Self Isolation’ the 2 phrases we have become all too familiar with in recent times.
 It is all well and good to say we should practice these recommendations, as well as suggestions to work from home and to keep your social circle small.

-Carole Adams from Bayside Park Early Education Centre in Queensland, Australia spoke with us about some innovative and clever ways to address the threat of COVID-19 being transmitted within their learning service, and also to protect and maintain the health of the children and educators who spend their days at Bayside Park.
+Carole Adams from Bayside Park Early Education Centre spoke with us about some innovative and clever ways to address the threat of COVID-19 being transmitted within their learning service, and also to protect and maintain the health of the children and educators who spend their days at Bayside Park.

 The team of educators have come up with some creative solutions using technology, to support physical distancing as much as possible.